 Books to store your pressed pennies can be purchased at many gift shops around property.
 If you are interested in getting more creative, a few minutes on Pinterest can provide a variety of ideas.
 From jewelry (such as earrings and charm bracelets) to framed artwork to keychains and more, there are many different DIY projects that you can do with pressed coins.

 How do you decide what to collect?
 That’s really up to you.
 Some people may try and collect them all.
 Others may go for a specific character, or only coins of rides they have been on.
-In addition, there are a couple special coins of interest.

 But is it….you know….legal?